broskees/ddev-wp-plugin-boilerplate/README.md

 That's all you have to do!

 The boilerplate is setup so that the `plugin` directory is the root of your plugin.
-Don't rename the plugin directory.
-That's where you'll development your plugin.
+Don't rename this directory.
+That's where the development of your plugin will happen.

 Under the hood composer will pull the latest WordPress version and install it in the `wordpress` directory.
 The `wordpress` directory is then set as the document root for ddev.
 Finally we mount the `plugin` directory to the `wp-content/plugins` directory in the WordPress installation.